Vidushi-Gupta/SafetyPins/README.md

 ## 🧠Challenges we ran into

+- This was our very first time working with a low code platform.
+It was a very significant learning curve for all the members of the team.
-- We were all affected with Covid-19 at dfferent timeline of the project.
+- We were all affected with COVID-19 at dfferent timeline of the project.
-- Faced issues such as embedding the maps to the app.
+- Spent extra time to learn new concepts like embedding the maps to the app.
+- We spent a lot of time looking for quality street light data.

 ## 🥇Accomplishments we are proud of
-- This was our first time working on Microsoft PowerApps.
+- This was our first time working on Microsoft PowerApps and ✨WE DID IT✨
-- We were able to collaborate and work in harmony despite severe ailments hindering us.
+- We were able to collaborate and work in harmony despite severe obstacles like different states, COVID-19 testing positive, side hustles.
+- We were able to make it to the end as a team!

 ## 🚀Future Scope
-- The navigation feature to be imporved according to the user's loaction.
+- The navigation feature to be imporved according to the user's location.
-- With more traffic light data, the limitation of the safety path can be expanded.
+- With more street light data, the limitation of the safety path can be expanded.
+- We can expand the concept to open buildings at the time the user has been walking.
+- We can integrate a like/dislike feature wherein we could get the user's feedback of whether the path was well lit and safe or not/

 ## 👩🏻‍💻👩🏻‍💻👩🏻‍💻Team behind SafetyPins